meghanaN3011/plant-pharma/README.md

 For any queries, feel free to reach out via the **Contact Us** form on the website or open an issue in this repository.

-💚*PlantPharma – Harnessing nature’s healing power!*
+💚*Plant Pharma – Harnessing nature’s healing power!*